Can your employer force you to get a COVID-19 vaccine?

 "At first, most places are unlikely to make the vaccine mandatory.
 It will initially be available under an EUA, and with it not having gone through the whole approval process, most employers will strongly encourage it," said Katie Passaretti, medical director for infection prevention and epidemiologist at Atrium Health, a nonprofit health system in North Carolina.

 Requirements will also vary by workplace setting.
-At hospitals and in other high-risk settings, for example, vaccination is likely to be mandatory, according to Carri Chan, a Columbia University professor and expert on hospital operations.
+At hospitals and in other high-risk settings, for example, vaccination is likely to be mandatory, according to Carri Chan, a Columbia Business School professor and expert on hospital operations.

 "The plan in a number of hospitals in New York City is to require vaccination of all their employees," she told CBS MoneyWatch.